Mastery-based Learning Work Group

-The State Board of Education has convened a mastery-based learning work group.
-This group identifies barriers to mastery-based learning and explores ways to increase student access to relevant and robust mastery-based academic pathways aligned to personal career and postsecondary goals.
+The State Board of Education convened a mastery-based learning work group.
+This group identified barriers to mastery-based learning and explored ways to increase student access to relevant and robust mastery-based academic pathways aligned to personal career and postsecondary goals.

 Resources